brynfrayne/Bryn-Frayne-IS24-full-stack-competition-req97073/README.md

 git clone https://github.com/brynfrayne/Bryn-Frayne-IS24-full-stack-competition-req97073.git
 ```
 ### Client Side Installation
-1. Navigate to the client directory
+1. From the directory you cloned the application in, navigate to the client directory
 ```
-cd YOUR-REPOSITORY/Bryn-Frayne-IS24-full-stack-competition-req97073/client
+cd ./Bryn-Frayne-IS24-full-stack-competition-req97073/client
 ```
 2. Install dependencies using `npm install`
 ```